Liberia entry requirements for New Zealand passport holders

 Arrive at Roberts International Airport (ROB)

-At immigration, present your passport with visa, return ticket, and accommodation proof.
+At immigration, present your passport with the eVisa, return ticket, and accommodation proof.
 Expect basic questions about your stay.
 The process is usually straightforward if documents are in order.

 Download Liberia Entry Checklist